KOS-MOS: Appearances

 KOS-MOS possesses several black box components left behind by Kevin Winnicot.
 Each of these black box features is found in each of her skeletons, Version 1, Version 2, Version 3 and Version 4.
 One of these is her potent X-BUSTER weapon, a powerful burst of energy beams from her abdomen that absorbs the Gnosis.
 Others are related to her "simulated personality" OS and her self-awareness.
 KOS-MOS also has some form of energy manipulation tied to the Zohar.
 KOS-MOS has another weapon system called the "Tertiary Weapon System", which is seen periodically throughout the series.
 They consist of a set of energy wings, a pair of energy cannons and other attachments meant to be fitted onto her.
 While she is programmed to protect Vector personnel unconditionally, her highest priority is to protect Shion specifically.

 An almost human alternate persona tends to come out from time to time in the form of a blue-eyed KOS-MOS.
 This blue-eyed KOS-MOS is far more powerful than red-eyed KOS-MOS and talks in a more empathetic human-sounding voice.
 This alternate KOS-MOS is in fact KOS-MOS' true personality that partially awakens at times when Shion is in extreme danger.

-KOS-MOS is one of many playable characters in the 2005 tactical role-playing game Namco × Capcom, along with M.O.M.O. and Shion also from Xenosaga.
-In 2008, she appeared as one of playable characters in the role-playing game Super Robot Taisen OG Saga: Endless Frontier.
-That same year, KOS-MOS made a cameo appearance in the role-playing game Tales of Hearts, where she is one of many supporting attack characters for the player.
-In 2010, she appeared as a playable character in Super Robot Taisen OG Saga: Endless Frontier Exceed.
-In 2012, she appeared as a playable character in the tactical role-playing game Project X Zone, as well as the 2015 sequel.
+KOS-MOS has made several appearances outside of the Xenosaga series.
+She is one of many playable characters in the tactical role-playing game Namco × Capcom (2005), along with its successors Project X Zone (2012) and Project X Zone 2 (2015).
+She also appeared as a playable character in the role-playing game Super Robot Taisen OG Saga: Endless Frontier (2008) and its sequel Super Robot Taisen OG Saga: Endless Frontier Exceed (2010).
+KOS-MOS makes a cameo appearance in the role-playing game Tales of Hearts (2008) as one of many supporting attack characters for the player.
+In a later Xeno series entry, Xenoblade Chronicles 2 (2017), KOS-MOS appears as one of the Rare Blades, an in-game anthropomorphic weapon obtainable via Core Crystals.